An official withdrawal is a permanent withdrawal from the College. To apply for an official withdrawal, please click here.

 A medical leave can be taken for issues of a medical nature (i.e., injury, illness, substance-related issues, mental health issues, etc.).
 In order to take a Medical Leave, you must submit supporting documentation.
 Acceptable documentation would be a letter or note from your physician, psychologist, or counselor, on their letterhead, which indicates the following: (1) the reason you are requesting a medical leave, including your diagnosis; (2) the date of initial treatment; (3) the dates of subsequent treatment (if applicable); and (4) the expected semester of recovery.

-If your request is related to a mental health and/or substance related condition, you must schedule an appointment (health permitting) and submit documentation to the Counseling Center (located in the modulars on Lincoln Avenue opposite the N2 parking lot).
+If your request is related to a mental health and/or substance related condition, you must schedule an appointment (health permitting) and submit documentation to the Counseling Center (located in the Humanities Building Basement Level Room 0009).
 For specific questions contact the Counseling Center at (914) 251-6390.

 If your request is related to any other medical condition, including a traumatic injury, accident, or illness, you must schedule an appointment (health permitting) and submit documentation to Student Health Services (located in Campus Center South Lower Level).
 For specific questions contact Student Health Services at (914) 251-6380.

 Although a request for return will be assessed whenever requested by a student, a medical leave is generally for a period of no less than six months.
 If a medical leave is needed for more than a year, a request for an extension must be made in writing by the student for the subsequent year.
 Please note that a return from a Medical Leave of Absence requires approval from the Office of the Vice President for Student Affairs following a re-entry assessment process.
-This process must be completed within six weeks prior to the semester for which you wish to return.
-Click on the link below for the forms necessary for return.
+The re-entry process can be scheduled as follows:

 In reviewing requests for return from medical leave, we look for evidence that the issues that led to your inability to perform have been addressed.
 Specifically, evidence that you have maintained stability and demonstrated follow through with treatment for a sufficient period of time to enable you to be a successful student.
 Additionally, evidence of productive functioning (i.e., employment, volunteerism, etc.) is looked upon favorably.
 In order to be approved for return, you must have complied with any recommendations given to you for treatment at the time of your medical leave.